buildingSMART/IDS/Documentation/UserManual/entity-facet.md

 There is no automatic inheritance in IDS entity facet interpretation.
 In other words, all the entities need to be listed explicitly.
 This allows for precise and unambiguous specifications.

-For example, to create a requirement applicable to all IfcElement objects, one should list all IfcElement sub-entities, such as IfcWall, IfcDoor, etc. Also, the IfcElement should not be listed, as it is an abstract entity - it can't be instantiated, therefore would not appear in a model (except for old IFC2X3).
+For example, to create a requirement applicable to all IfcElement objects, one should list all IfcElement sub-entities, such as IfcWall, IfcDoor, etc. Also, the IfcElement should not be listed, as it is an abstract entity - it can't be instantiated, therefore would not appear in a model.

 To help users and software implementers specify all commonly used sub-entities of IfcElement, IfcBuiltElement, IfcFlowSegment or else, we provide the table below.